 - Who is the easiest to work with when it comes to book formatting, distribution, royalty payments, or tech support?

 - Do you just go with the biggest platform, like Amazon KDP, and call it a day?

 - Is it worth it to publish with several other very reputable retailers and distributors to maximize your reach?

-By the time you are done, you will be clear on the direction your book needs to take and have greater confidence in yourself as an indie author, knowing your book is in the best marketplace for maximum results.
+By the time you are done, you will be clear on the direction your book needs to take and have greater confidence in yourself as an author, knowing your book is in the best marketplace for maximum results.

 What do publishing companies do?

 In the book industry, book publishing companies serve a wide variety of purposes, all related to the book's production process.
 Depending on the publishing route, a book publishing company's purpose can vary as well.